DrakirL/DrakirL.github.io/p10/rules/downtime.md

 ???

 ## Rests
-A Rest is a prolonged period of time with there is no straineous activities going on. <br>
+A Rest is a prolonged period of time when there are no straineous activities going on.
+A creature or group of creatures can take a Rest to gain the following benefits up to once per day:<br>
-As a general GM guidline: If someone makes a Test, casts a Spell, spends some feature resource, or takes damage, it should *probably* not be considered a Rest.
 After you finish a Rest you gain the following benefits: <br>
 + Regain any spent uses for features that can be used X times per Rest.
-+ Recover lost HP equal to one roll of your Hit Die - your Exhaustion.
++ Roll your Hit Die a number of times equal to your Level.
+For each die rolled, you regain lost HP your roll - your Exhaustion.
-+ If you regain at least 1 HP, reduce your Exhaustion by 1.
 #### <br>
+As a general GM guidline: If someone makes a Test, casts a Spell, spends some feature resource, or takes damage, it should *probably* not be considered a Rest.

 ## Food, Water, & Sleep
 You need a ration's worth of food (~5 cp - 5 sp) every day.
-If a day passes without it, succeed on an Endurance Check or gain exhaustion. <br>
+If a day passes without it, succeed on an Endurance Check or gain 1 Exhaustion. <br>
 You need a ??? worth of drink/water every day.
 If a day passes without it, succeed on an Endurance Check or gain exhaustion. <br>
 You need a night's worth of sleep every day.
 If a day passes without it, succeed on an Endurance Check or gain exhaustion. <br>
 The Difficulty for all these Checks = 10 + the number of days you've kept it up. <br>